Home ยป Recipes ยป Diet ยป Vegetarian ยป Baked Whole Halloumi with Apricots and Honey

 Baked whole halloumi on a small white plate with blue oven dish in the background.

-I am all for grilling slices of salty, addictive halloumi but honestly, baking it whole so it gets all charred and gooey is a bit of a game changer.
-It’s SUPER easy and makes a really elegant appetiser, party snack, light meal or fun twist on a cheese board.
+I am all for grilling slices of salty, gorgeous halloumi, but honestly, baking it whole so it gets all charred and gooey is a bit of a game changer.
+It’s SUPER easy and makes for an elegant appetizer, party snack, light meal, or fun twist on a cheese board.

 This one is heavily inspired by a recipe from Georgina Hayden.
-I’ve used her scoring technique here and I love how it means the halloumi is encouraged to ooze and kind of melt into the jammy apricots in the oven.
+I’ve used her scoring technique here, and I love how the halloumi is encouraged to ooze and kind of melt into the jammy apricots in the oven.
 Plus, it makes it nice and easy to scoop off sections when you’re serving it.

-It hits all the best sweet and salty notes (my absolute favourite) and I think you’ll love it as much as I do.
-Serve with fresh bread to soak up all the lovely juices (my easy focaccia or soft, garlic flatbreads would be wonderful), pile on top of creamy hummus or just enjoy by itself with a glass of wine!
+It hits all the best sweet and salty notes (my absolute favorite), and I think you’ll love it as much as I do.
+Serve with fresh bread to soak up all the lovely juices (my easy no-knead focaccia or soft, garlic flatbreads would be wonderful), pile it on top of creamy oil-free hummus, or just enjoy it by itself with a glass of wine!

 Ingredients for baked whole halloumi laid out on a grey marble background and labelled.

 • Apricots.
 Don’t worry if your apricots aren’t super ripe.
-Mine aren’t here so I’ve given you the option to pre-bake them to make sure they break down into that lovely jammy consistency.
-You could also use another stone fruit like plums, nectarines or peaches.
-Or use tinned fruit.
+Mine weren’t, so I’ve given you the option to pre-bake them to make sure they break down into that lovely jammy consistency.
+You can also use another stone fruit – like plums, nectarines, or peaches.
+Or use tinned fruit, or even relish or jam.

 • Honey.
-This will balance the flavours of the salty halloumi, tart apricots and spicy harissa.
-Use maple syrup if you prefer!
+This will balance the flavors of the salty halloumi, tart apricots, and spicy harissa.
+Use maple syrup if you prefer.

 • Harissa.
 This North African chilli paste is SO great to have in your kitchen.
-You’ll find it with the spices and jarred pastes in your supermarket.
-There are lots of different brands of harissa and each will be a little different, so just make sure you taste yours before using it (some of them are VERY spicy).
-If yours is, just cut back the amount (go for ½ a tablespoon).
+You’ll find it with the spices and jarred pastes in your grocery store.
+There are lots of different brands of harissa, and each will be a little different, so make sure you taste yours before using it (some of them are VERY spicy).
+If yours is, cut back the amount (go for ยฝ a tablespoon).
 I love using the rose harissa paste from Belazu in the UK, and the Julie le Clerc one is great when I’m in New Zealand.

-Mix the honey, harissa and lemon juice in a small bowl, then drizzle it all over the halloumi as it comes out of the oven.
+Mix the honey, harissa, and lemon juice in a small bowl, then drizzle it all over the halloumi as it comes out of the oven.
 It’ll get into all the cracks and be utterly delicious.
-Finish with a little thyme and spring onion and serve!
+Finish with a little thyme and scallions and serve.

-I can’t find harissa, what can I use instead?
+I can’t find harissa paste – what can I use instead?

-You could use any other chilli sauce – sriracha is good, or use sweet chilli sauce or chilli jam (leave out the honey in this case and just go for 2 tablespoons of sweet chilli).
+You could use any other chili sauce – sriracha is good, or use sweet chili sauce or sweet chili jam (leave out the honey in this case and just go for 2 tablespoons of sweet chili).

-I love this as a delicious appetiser – try piling the halloumi onto crackers, flatbreads or focaccia – it’s like its own cheese board!
-You can also enjoy it as part of a mezze-style spread along with creamy, super smooth hummus and a chopped salad, or use it in sandwiches or wraps.
+I love this as a delicious appetizer – try piling the halloumi onto sourdough discard crackers, soft garlic two-ingredient flatbreads or no-knead chili cheese focaccia – it’s like its own cheese board!
+You can also enjoy it as part of a mezze-style spread, along with creamy, super smooth hummus and a chopped rainbow salad, or use it in sandwiches or wraps.

 Like this recipe?
-Here are some other appetisers you might enjoy
+Here are some other appetizers you might enjoy

 Print